peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  will be set to 0.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result doesn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result doesn't fit the specified precision.

 ### DivideToSameExponent